MissingCore/react-native-metadata-retriever/README.md

 ): Promise<MediaMetadataExcerpt<TOptions>>;
 ```

 Returns the specified metadata of the provided uri based on the `options` argument.
+Throws error if something went wrong.

 > **Note:** The "complicated" typing is to make the resulting promise type-safe and be based off the provided `options`.